moloewe-leuphana/moloewe-site/docs/05-user-examples/03_maps.md

 def get_tree_dropdown_map(self):

   # Note:
-  # - This is mostly the same code as for the first scatter plot example, the only difference being that we
+  # - This is mostly the same code as for the first scatter plot example,
-  #   select the trees that fall into the selected health category first
+  #   the only difference here is that we first select the trees that fall
+  #   into the selected health category
   # - also, the hovertext will now show the score

   # load point shapefile (from the MoLöWe-Server) as geodataframe